GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/04.831-840/08.Spirit-of-Truth/docs.md

 ---
+title: |
-title: 838.
-Spirit of Truth
+    838. Spirit of Truth - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 838.
+Spirit of Truth.
+Spirit of truth and might, 'Tis Thou alone canst teach Both young and old to use aright The wondrous power of speech.
+    keywords:  |
-    keywords: Christ in Song, Spirit of Truth, Spirit of truth and might,
+        Christ in Song, adventhymnals, advent hymnals, Spirit of Truth, Spirit of truth and might.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 838. SPIRIT OF TRUTH
+####  Christ in Song,

 ```txt
 1.